BastienLBCH/poc-messaging-service-demo/README.md

 > [!IMPORTANT]
-> This repo is only available on localhost.
+> This service is currently only available on your machine.
 To open it to other devices on your network, go back to the dockerfile and,
 > for the query server, find the options :
 >  - KEYCLOAK_USERS_URL
 >  - COMMAND_SERVER